Rang De: Reception

+Critical response

 Rang de received generally positive reviews from critics with praise for performances of lead actors, their chemistry, cinematography, visuals and Devi Sri Prasad's music.

 Hemanth Kumar in his review for Firstpost rated the film 3/5 and wrote: "Rang De rests heavily on the onscreen chemistry between Keerthy Suresh and Nithiin, and the duo deliver impressive performances."
 The Hindu critic Sangeetha Devi Dundoo described the film as a "coming-of-age story steeped in humour" and stated: "Keerthy Suresh is a treat to watch and Nithiin matches her at every step.
 Devi Sri Prasad’s music and the visual canvas, with cinematographer P C Sreeram being at the helm, also work hugely for the film.

 The Indian Express journalist Manoj Kumar R who rated the film 3 stars of 5 wrote: "Nithiin and Keerthy Suresh film feels like a comforting blanket in these unpredictable times.
 It provides much-needed warmth and allows you to delight in a sense of nostalgia."
 A reviewer from Deccan Chronicle felt that the film had potential to be an entertainer but "lack of defining moments and weak writing are its undoing.
 The writing barely scratches the surface of the complexity of the situation — especially in the second half."